 Few insects can elicit as severe reactions from people as yellow jackets can.
 These dangerous wasps are considered by many to be the most aggressive and problematic species in our area.
 If you get nervous every time you see one of these insects buzzing around your yard, we have some things you should know today.
-Here are some facts about yellow jackets and what you should be doing to keep them off your Nassau County property.
+Here are some facts about yellow jackets that you should know and what steps you should be taking to keep them off your Nassau County property.

 When Do Yellow Jackets Sting?

 It is not uncommon for people to keep their distance from yellow jackets out of fear of being stung.
 Although it is a reasonable precaution to do this, we want you to know that these pests aren’t as aggressive as many people think they are.
 If a yellow jacket is away from its nest gathering food, its chances of stinging you are low.
 The only time a wandering yellow jacket will attack is if they feel directly threatened or get trapped.

 Beyond this, your risk of being stung by one of these pests goes up exponentially the closer you get to one of their nests; yellow jackets will become very aggressive if they detect a potential threat to their nest.
 One thing that does make yellow jackets a bit more aggressive than other area species is that they become incredibly defensive during the fall months as their queens get ready to hibernate.